adbharadwaj/graphspace-manual/docs/Editing_Layouts.md

 1. Select one or more nodes either by [color](#select-by-color) or [shape](#select-by-shape) or using the [gestures](http://js.cytoscape.org/#notation/gestures) supported by Cytoscape.js.
 2. Click on the `Edit selected nodes` button to launch the [node editor](#node-editor).
 3. Change the visual properties of the selected nodes.
-4. Click on `OK` if you want to save the changes else click on `Cancel` button to cancel the changes.
+4. Click on `OK` if you want to save the changes else click on the `Cancel` button to discard the changes.

 Once the user enters the layout editor, they can select nodes using the [gestures](http://js.cytoscape.org/#notation/gestures) supported by Cytoscape.js (e.g., clicking to select one node, using the ``Shift`` button on the keyboard and the mouse to select multiple nodes) or the tool palette for selecting nodes in the layout editor.
 In this example, the user selects the node called ``CTNNB1`` and opens the node editor by clicking on the ``Edit selected nodes`` button.
 The user may select more than one node.
+At this point, the user can apply these changes by clicking on the ``OK`` button or discard them by clicking on the ``Cancel`` button.

 ![editing nodes](_static/gifs/gs-screenshot-user1-wnt-pathway-reconstruction-node-editor-with-caption.gif)